jfrog/project-examples/terraform-example/README.md

 Configure Artifactory:
 > jf c add --url=<JFROG_PLATFORM_URL> [credentials flags]

 Configure the project's deployment repository.
-You shoud set the local repository you created.
+You should set the local repository you created.
 > jf terraform-config --repo-deploy=<TERRAFORM_REPO>

 CD to directory which contains the modules. for example "aws" directory.